ozanerturk/CSharpJsonRulesEngine/README.md

 ```

 ## RuleEvent
-Engine should now the type of Events in order to cast it to an instane before execution.
+Engine should know the type of an RuleEvent in order to cast it to an instane.
 Just inherit a class from `RuleEvent` engine will resolve types from assembly.
 ```CSharp
  public class DiscountEvent : RuleEvent